awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Parameter Store**\.

-1. Choose the option beside the parameter that you want to update to include policies, and then choose **Edit**\.
+1. Choose the option next to the parameter that you want to update to include policies, and then choose **Edit**\.

 1. Choose **Advanced**\.